 The guidance about contract settlements at EM6000+ only relates to direct tax.
 You must never include VAT or VAT penalties in a contract settlement.

 All open points will normally have been cleared and the disclosure certificate obtained before the settlement meeting is arranged.

 Even at this late stage in an enquiry new information may emerge that may give you reason to suspect fraud or deliberate evasion.
-Under these circumstances you should terminate the meeting and submit the case to the Evasion Referral Team (ERT).
+Under these circumstances you should terminate the meeting and submit the case to the Evasion Management Team (EMT).

 After clearing any remaining open points, normally you will

 - briefly review the history of the enquiry, mentioning in particular any matter, whether for or against the taxpayer, which you have taken into account in abating the penalties

 - confirm agreement of figures of tax, NIC and interest and explain how any liabilities not included in the settlement will be collected